Colleges by Location

 Boarding

-In 2023, the price of room and board at University of Idaho was $9,898 per academic year.
+The cost of room and board (on campus) per academic year at University of Idaho was $12,136 in 2025.

 Financial Aid

-Grants, loans, scholarships, work-study programs: these are all types of financial support available to students.
-Check out some recent data to get informed about need-based and non-need-based monetary aid students could get at University of Idaho.
+Getting some financial help in forms of grants, loans, scholarships or work-study programs can be crucial for finishing your studies.
+Check out some recent data to get the info about need-based and non-need-based monetary aid you might get at University of Idaho.

 Need-based

-2,379 students received some form of need-based financial aid.
+2,379 students were awarded some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at University of Idaho is available to international students.
-The overall number of students (including freshmen) who were determined to have financial need came to be 3,751.
+The overall number of students (including freshmen) who were determined to have financial need was found to be 3,751.
 The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $10,642,144, and state $4,338,812.

 $8,484